nickjfrench/ms-automation-graph-nestjs/docs/write-up/README.md

 Now we have Azure Entra app registration configured, we can use it to perform an OAuth2.0 flow.
 There are plenty of guides on the internet explaining how OAuth2.0 works, so I won't go into detail.

+We're using the MSAL for NodeJS library for OAuth2.0 flow, as it abstracts a lot of the technical details required with an alternative method like Passport.

 The basics for how it's implemented within this project are:

 1. Use an NestJS AuthGuard to perform a check on a protected endpoint (e.g. /user).
 This checks the user's session for a token.